sathvikak255/CreditCardFraudDetection/README.md

 Name: Sathvika K
 Company Name: Codtech IT Solutions
 Domain: Machine Learning
-#
 Internship task: Credit Card Fraud Detection using a Machine Learning Model
-#
-Here’s a project overview you can use for your GitHub README file:

----

 # Credit Card Fraud Detection